Marcus10110/bitbus-analyzer/readme.md

 # Bitbus Protocol Analyzer Plugin for Saleae Logic Software

+This analyzer supports a bit-synchronous subset of the IBM SDLC and HDLC protocol.

 Originally created by PowerD Industries.

 Documentation for the Saleae Logic Analyzer SDK can be found here: